Strawberry Salad combines sweet berries, juicy oranges, tart cranberries, and the most flavorful citrus dressing for the ultimate salad.

 Instructions

-• In a large bowl, toss together the lettuce, strawberries, clementines, and dried cranberries.
+• In a large bowl, combine the lettuce, strawberries, clementines, and cranberries.

 Recipe Notes

-Storage: Once dressed, this salad doesn’t store well.
-Keep the dressing in a mason jar for up to a week.
+Storage: Once tossed, the salad won’t store well.
+Store dressing separately in a mason jar for up to 1 week.
+Don’t add pistachios or cheese to any portion you plan to store.

 Nutrition